Introduction

 Charcoal and Clay

-Charcoal and clay-based cleansers absorb impurities like a magnet.
-Perfect for days when your skin feels extra greasy.
+Charcoal and clay-based cleansers pull impurities like a magnet.
+Great for all greasy skin days.

 Ingredients to Avoid